-(CAD thousands, except where indicated) 2021 2020 2019 Sales volume (000s m3) 1,062.3 1,138.1 1,251.1 Sales \$ 95,729 \$ 91,031 \$ 100,048 Adjusted EBITDA 1 \$ 22,487 \$ 21,485 \$ 23,604 Free Cash Flow 1 \$ 16,933 \$ 15,153 \$ 18,722 Net income \$ 18,684 \$ 22,080 \$ 17,325
+(CAD thousands, except where indicated) 2022 2021 2020

+Sales volume (000s m3) 917.8 1,062.3 1,138.1

+Sales \$ 90,473 \$ 95,729 \$ 91,031

+Adjusted EBITDA \$ 18,194 \$ 22,487 \$ 21,485

+Free Cash Flow \$ 12,151 \$ 16,933 \$ 15,153

+Net income \$ 35,507 \$ 18,684 \$ 22,080

-^{1.} Adjusted EBITDA and Free Cash Flow are key performance measures in evaluating Acadian's operations and are important in enhancing investors' understanding of the Company's operating performance.
+1. Adjusted EBITDA and Free Cash Flow are key performance measures in evaluating Acadian's operations and are important in enhancing investors' understanding of the Company's operating performance.
 Adjusted EBITDA is indicative of the underlying profitability of Acadian's operating segments and is used to evaluate operational performance.
 Free Cash Flow is used to evaluate Acadian's ability to generate sustainable cash flows from our operations.
-Acadian's management defines Adjusted EBITDA as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads, realized gain/loss on sale of other fixed assets, unrealized exchange gain/loss on long-term debt and depreciation and amortization.
-"Free Cash Flow" is defined as Adjusted EBITDA less interest paid, current income tax expense, and capital expenditures plus net proceeds from the sale of timberlands and fixed assets (selling price less gains or losses included in Adjusted EBITDA).
-As these performance measures do not have standardized meanings prescribed by International Financial Reporting Standards ("IFRS"), they may not be comparable to similar measures presented by other companies.
+Acadian's management defines Adjusted EBITDA as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads and depreciation and amortization.
+"Free Cash Flow" is defined as Adjusted EBITDA less interest paid, current income tax expense, and capital expenditures plus net proceeds from the sale of timberlands and fixed assets (proceeds less gains or losses).
+As these performance measures do not have standardized meanings prescribed by International Financial Reporting Standards, they may not be comparable to similar measures presented by other companies.
 Please refer to Management's Discussion and Analysis for further details.